compoze/compoze.github.io/templates.md

 ### Environment Files

 Compoze will also inject environment variable files (i.e. prod.env) that contain values required to build, deploy, and test your service.
-The files will be place in an **environments** folder at the root of your project.
+The files will be placedin an **environments** folder at the root of your project.
 The following key value pairs will be provided in each environment file:

 ```env
 ECR_REPOSITORY_URL=...